MacPenguin

 Quite a few, natch.
 The "official" web site is at http://www.mac.linux-m68k.org/.
 See the Resources page for more information.

-6. What kinds of people are you looking at for the project right now?
+6. What kinds of people is the project seeking?

 Really, we're looking for anyone. :) In particular, people with in-depth knowledge of Mac hardware would be nice, and actually being proficient at C would also be very nice.
-Linux kernel experience would also be wonderful, but not necessary.
-There's also a demand for people testing and trying out new things on their machines; sometimes this is the only way that the developers can know if things work or not. :)
+Linux kernel experience would be even better.
+There's also demand for testers and people who can trying out new builds on their machines; sometimes this is the only way that the developers can know if things work or not. :)

 7. Are there any newsgroups or chat rooms?

-We don't have any specific newsgroup, but the 68k Macintosh port seems to get a disproportionate amount of "airtime" on comp.os.linux.m68k, and many of the developers read that newsgroup regularly.
+We don't have any specific newsgroup, but the 68k Macintosh port seems to get a disproportionate amount of "airtime" on comp.os.linux.m68k.

 An IRC channel on OFTC has been created for development and support of Linux/m68k for Macintosh.
 The channel name is #linux-mac68k.
 See the OFTC webpages for more information on the network, the rules, and a list of servers near you.